In line with health advice, schools are operating full time.

 School activities/ school site usage

-Most school-based activities can restart, as long as the following measures are observed:
+Most school-based activities are now back in place, as long as the following measures are observed:

 - all visitors and external providers must adhere to relevant hygiene, distancing and safety protocols